19hours/sg-statutes/Acts/Probate and Administration Act.md

 ### Security for creditors in Singapore

-50\.—(1) Where the deceased has carried on business or resided in Singapore within 12 months of his death, the court or a judge may, on the application of a creditor of the deceased or otherwise, before a grant of probate or letters of administration is re-sealed, require adequate security to be given for the payment of debts due to creditors residing in Singapore.
+50\.—(1) Where the deceased has carried on business or resided in Singapore within 12 months of his death, the court may, on the application of a creditor of the deceased or otherwise, before a grant of probate or letters of administration is re-sealed, require adequate security to be given for the payment of debts due to creditors residing in Singapore.

+[Act 27 of 2014 wef 01/01/2015]

 (2) Any such creditor may give notice in writing to the registrar, requiring that he be notified of any application for the sealing of a grant of probate under this Part; and no such grant shall be sealed before the expiration of 7 days after service on such creditor of a notice in writing of an application for sealing.